 where w represents unobserved heterogeneity.
-This formulation involves specification of a distribution for w across decision makers in the population.
+This formulation involves specification of a distribution for w across individuals in the population.
 Two general approaches may be used to specify the distribution of unobserved heterogeneity: one is to use a parametric distribution, and the second is to adopt a nonparametric heterogeneity specification.

-Most earlier research has used a parametric form to control for unobserved heterogeneity.
+Most earlier research used a parametric form to control for unobserved heterogeneity.
 The problem with the parametric approach is that there is seldom any justification for choosing a particular distribution.
-Furthermore, the consequence of a choice of an incorrect distribution on the consistency of the model estimates can be severe (see Heckman and Singer 1984).
+Furthermore, the consequence of a choice of an incorrect distribution on the consistency of the model estimates can be severe (see Heckman and Singer, 1984).
 An alternative, more general, approach to specifying the distribution of unobserved heterogeneity is to use a nonparametric representation for the distribution and to estimate the distribution empirically from the data.
-This may be achieved by approximating the underlying unknown heterogeneity distribution by a finite number of support points, and estimating the location and associated probability masses of these support points.